cambiotraining/quarto-course-template/materials/02-content_guidelines.md

 ::: {.callout-answer collapse=true}

-We use the bespoke collapsible `.callout-answer`.
+We use the bespoke `.callout-answer`, which is collapsed by default.
 Here is a code snippet for a full exercise:

   ```md